Optimizing Large Model Training through Overlapped Activation Recomputation: Background and Motivation

-\textbf{Impact of GPU memory.} GPUs have limited memory capacity, which restricts the large model training.
-Specifically, during large model training, we need to use memory for managing both model states and activations (feature maps).
-The model states comprise parameters, gradients, and optimizer states, such as momentum and variances in Adam~\cite{Adam}.
-A model with $M$ parameters requires 16M bytes of memory, including FP16 parameters (2M), one copy of FP16 gradients (2M), and FP32 optimizer data (4M for momentum, 4M for variances, and 4M for parameters).
-The memory consumption of the activations depends on the batch size.
-Users often employ a large training batch to maximize the utilization of GPUs~\cite{FlashNeuron-FAST21}, resulting in significant memory consumption during training.
-For instance, when training a 4.7B GPT model on 8 A100 GPUs (TP=8) with a batch size of 4, we need to allocate 8GB for model states and 7.6GB for activations, leading to a GPU utilization~\cite{GPU_Util} of 74\%.
-When the batch size is increased to 8, GPU utilization is increased to 89\% while requiring 45\% more memory during training.
+\textbf{Impact of GPU memory.} The limited memory capacity of GPUs imposes significant constraints on large model training.
+Specifically, memory is required to manage both model states and activations (feature maps).
+Model states comprise parameters, gradients, and optimizer states, such as momentum and variances in Adam~\cite{Adam}.
+A model with $n$ parameters requires 16$n$ bytes of memory, including FP16 parameters (2$n$ bytes), one copy of FP16 gradients (2$n$ bytes), and FP32 optimizer data (4$n$ bytes each for momentum, variances, and parameters).
+The memory consumption for activations depends on the batch size.
+Users often employ a large batch size to maximize GPU utilization~\cite{FlashNeuron-FAST21}, resulting in significant memory consumption during training.
+For instance, training a 4.7B GPT model on 8 A100 GPUs (TP=8) with a batch size of 4 per GPU requires 8GB for model states and 7.6GB for activations, leading to a GPU utilization~\cite{GPU_Util} of 74\%.
+Increasing the batch size to 8 raises GPU utilization to 89\%, but also increases memory usage by 45\% during training.